Memohacker/Tweets_Clustering/README.md

 ## Full Description:
 • "DataCleaning" function: we pass to it two parameters, "URL": the type of file format and "encoding": the type of format you want, then we clean the file by removing all special characters and punctuation marks by using built-in functions.

-• "is_converged" function: we pass to it two parameters, "prev_centroid" and "new_centroids" to compare the length of them and know if there is a difference or not and this comparison has been made by using "jaccard_distance" function.
+• "is_converged" function: we pass to it two parameters, "prev_centroid" and "new_centroids" to compare every word of them and know if there is a difference or not and this comparison has been made by using the "jaccard_distance" function.

+• "jaccard_distance" function: we pass to it two parameters, "tweet1" and "tweet2" to compare every word of them by using some built-in functions like "intersection" and "set", then we use the value of intersection in the formula of distance to know the value of the difference.